Category Archives: Heavy Bomber

 Bockscar, B-29-36-MO 44-27297, Victor number, (unit-assigned identification number) # 7, was built by the Glenn L. Martin Company at its bomber plant in Bellevue, Nebraska and one of 15 Silverplate B-29, a Block 35 aircraft, after modification re-designated “Block 36”.
 It was delivered to the United States Army Air Forces on 19 March 1945 and in April assigned to the 393rd Bombardment Squadron, 509th Composite Group to Wendover Army Air Field, Utah, and was named after Captain Frederick C. Bock.

 Silverplate involved extensive modifications to the B-29 to carry nuclear weapons.
 The bomb bay doors and the fuselage section between the bomb bays were removed to create a single 33-foot bomb bay.
-British suspensions and bracing were attached for both shape types, with the gun-type suspension anchored in the aft bomb bay and the implosion type mounted in the forward bay.
+British suspensions and bracing were attached for both shape types, with the gun-type (Little Boy) suspension anchored in the aft bomb bay and the implosion type (Fat Man) mounted in the forward bay.
 Weight reduction was also accomplished by removal of gun turrets and armor plating.
 These B-29s also had an improved engine, the Wright R-3350-41.
 The Silverplate aircraft represented a significant increase in performance over the standard variants.

 Captain Frederick C. Bock and crew C-13, flew to Wendover Army Air Field in April.
 The name chosen for the aircraft, and and the nose art painted on it after the mission, was a pun on the name of the aircraft commander.
 It left Wendover on 11 June 1945 for Tinian, where it arrived 16 June.
 It was originally given a circle outline around an arrowhead pointing forward tail marking as used by the 509th Composite Group.
-Bockscar was used in 13 training and practice missions from Tinian, and three combat missions in which it dropped pumpkin bombs on industrial targets in Japan, in which Bock’s crew bombed Niihama, Musashimo and Koromo.
+Bockscar was used in 13 training and practice missions from Tinian, and three combat missions in which it dropped Pumpkin bombs on industrial targets in Japan, in which Bock’s crew bombed Niihama, Musashimo and Koromo.

 Pumpkin bomb